 Stick to protein-rich food such as meat, eggs, milk in all kind of forms, fish, and beans.
 They will all give you the energy you need to keep going.
 Fruits and vegetables are important because they supply you with vitamins and minerals which you lose when sweating.
 If you keep your menu varied you will feel energized and always ready to go a little further.
 Going on a diet while touring is a very bad idea!
 You run the risk of damaging your body!

 • Fitness.
 Anyone can go on a bicycle tour.
 The most important thing is your attitude towards it, not your fitness.
 Just try not to exert yourself too much.
-Keep up with your tempo, touring is about having fun, it’s not a competition, like some kind of sports, for example, tennis, or snooker.
+Keep up with your tempo, touring is about having fun, it’s not a competition, like some kind of sports, for example, group classes, or les mills bodypump.
 However, if you really want to be in a good shape I suggest you do some training before you go.
 Cycle as much as possible prior to Day 1.
 Commute, do some short trips around the area you live, anything.
 You can also do some running.
 Four months before you hit the road try to run for 5-7 km twice a week.
 By the end, you’ll feel much stronger, tough and fit.

 Do not let anyone or anything distract you.
 In order to achieve your goal, you have to motivate yourself every day.
 The daily routine can really kill the excitement sometimes but you got to resist it.
 What I did to keep myself motivated was thinking every day about how cool my journey will be.
 No matter how far it seemed, I always believed that I’ll do it.
 Every day I imagined how free and happy I’ll be on the road, how I’ll discover new places and meet interesting people, how I’ll sit beside the fire every night and gaze and bright sky.
 All I did was living and re-living every day on the road in my mind.